aminehd/hn_tracker/README.md

-A real-time analytics system that tracks and visualizes the most popular domains shared on Hacker News.
+A real-time analytics system that tracks and visualizes the websties shared on Hacker News by count.

 ## Overview